 Delegation is the formal mechanism for exchanging deliveries.
-It must include a set of operating agreements (Rules of engagement), known to the parties and documented in the manifests.
+It must include a set of operating agreements, known to the parties and documented in the manifests.
 When a Circle needs another Circle to deliver something, a Backlog Item is delegated to that Circle.

 Borrowing resources is often the default mode in most organizations, but this ruins the Team approach making, people feel multiplexed.
 Delegation substitutes borrowing resources (manpower) because the latter commonly creates confusion and causes mistakes.
 Operating agreements and delivery conditions for Delegations are documented in the Manifests.

 It must be clear what to expect when delegating something.
 How does the delegatee prioritize and make everything visible?
 When accepting a Delegation the delegatee also accepts the responsibility to inform the delegator about any state changes.

 Many real life deliveries contain items that are Obvious, Complicated and some Complex, to use the Cynefin terminology.
 The primary candidates for delegation are the Obvious items, since they are the easiest to understand.
 Complicated Items can also be candidates, provided the delegator is convinced that the delegatee can find the necessary knowledge, but Complex items should not be delegated.
 It is precisely the strength of solving these items that rests with the small, self-organizing Team.